tsl143/itsopensource/content/blog/optional-chaining/index.md

 author: trishul
 ---

 `TypeError: Cannot read property '<property>' of undefined` has bugged every javascript developer enough.
-While expecting response from APIs, we need to add a number of `&&` to make sure our code don't break.
-This maybe not a problem while dealing with 2 level nested object, but while dealing with large data objects this can be nightmare.
-Unnecessary/redundent lines of code, change all occurences if the structure of object changes etc.
+While expecting a response from APIs, we need to add several `&&` to make sure our code doesn’t break.
+This may be not a problem while dealing with 2 levels of the nested object, but while dealing with large data objects this can be a nightmare.
+Unnecessary/redundant lines of code, change all occurrences if the structure of object changes, etc.

 But we are now in 2020, the game has been changed with [Optional Chaining proposal](https://github.com/tc39/proposal-optional-chaining) Stage-4.

-Now no more redundent lines, but adding `?` before `.` takes care of everything.
-This traverse the property chain one by one and returns `undefined` if the property dont exist (instead of throwing `TypeError`), else return the value.
+Now no more redundant lines, but adding `?` before `.` takes care of everything.
+This traverse the property chain one by one and returns `undefined` if the property doesn't exist (instead of throwing `TypeError`), else return the value.

 Consider following JSON object
 ```json